 You’re in luck because that happened to me too.
 So here’s what you’ve got to do:

 And voilá!
 Go back up to Running Wireless Toolkit to finish your work.

 So that’s it.
 Setting up the wireless toolkit for your Mint.
-And yes 0.1 in a 100% there is a probability that someone still uses that aged phone, believe me, I still have s40 Nokia Asha with me not because I get to experience featured apps from Gameloft but… um… uh… forget it!
+And yes, 0.1 in a 100% probability that someone still uses that aged phone, believe me, I still have an s40 Nokia Asha with me not because I get to experience featured apps from Gameloft but… um… uh… forget it!
 Well, it surely does outlive those eye-candy smartphones for a week on a full charge!